lab-design/lab-design.github.io/_papers/MobiHoc-22/index.md

   @inproceedings{YuJiRajanLiu2022,
-    author = {Menglu Yu and Bo Ji and Hridesh Rajan and Jia Liu}, title = {On Scheduling Ring-All-Reduce Learning Jobs in Multi-Tenant GPU Clusters with Communication Contention}, booktitle = {MobiHoc '22: The Twenty-third International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing, Seoul, Republic of Korea, October 17 - 20, 2022}, pages = {21--30},
+    author = {Menglu Yu and Bo Ji and Hridesh Rajan and Jia Liu}, title = {On Scheduling Ring-All-Reduce Learning Jobs in Multi-Tenant GPU Clusters with Communication Contention}, booktitle = {MobiHoc: The Twenty-third International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing, Seoul, Republic of Korea}, pages = {21--30},
     year = {2022},
     publisher = {{ACM}},